Home page of www.weldreality.com.

 in weld process control training, why

-should we expect welders to focus on the weld process details.
+should we expect welders to focus on the weld process control or best practices details.

 Steels | Yield